Nick talking to Michael Portillo about queer history on the BBC’s Great British Railway Journeys

-I can offer private LGBTQ+ walking tours (Soho, Docklands, or Vauxhall) for your workplace events, or the below online talks on a range of queer historical topics:
+I can offer private LGBTQ+ walking tours (Soho, Docklands, or Vauxhall) for your workplace events, or the below online talks on a range of queer historical topics.
+All can be tailored to suit your needs.

 Queer Old Soho

-A virtual tour of Soho, the centre of the queer community in London for centuries, and regular haunt of Oscar Wilde, Radclyffe Hall and Quentin Crisp.
-It covers 500 years from ‘The Buggerie Act’ in turbulent Tudor times to 20th century music and drug culture, a very Victorian scandal (involving royalty no less!), what 17th century diarist Samuel Pepys had to say about sodomy, and just how a loud lesbian found herself being sat on by a BBC newsreader.
+Soho has been at the centre of the queer community in London for centuries, and was the regular haunt of Oscar Wilde, Radclyffe Hall and Quentin Crisp.
+Covering nearly 500 years from the creation of ‘The Buggerie Act’ in turbulent Tudor times to 20th century music and drug culture, a very Victorian scandal (involving royalty no less!), what 17th century diarist Samuel Pepys had to say about sodomy, and just how a loud lesbian found herself being sat on by a BBC newsreader!

 The Bloomsbury Set - An Introduction